Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information Searching.md

 ---
 ### the algorithm of electronic search
-1. Clearly define the information need and formulate the search query using relevant keywords, phrases, or terms.
+1. Clearly define the information you are looking for and formulate the search query using relevant keywords, phrases, or terms.

 2. Determine the appropriate search resources based on the context.